Employment

 Discrimination and Sexual Harassment

-Defense of an employee at Dentons, the international law firm, against sexual harassment, in a highly publicized purported “#MeToo” claim.
+A manager at Dentons, the international law firm, in defending highly publicized sexual harassment allegations.

-and Marc Fisher in actions brought in Federal court alleging that the companies’ websites were not fully accessible to the visually impaired, violating the ADA, NYSHRL and NYCHRL.
+Easy Spirit and Marc Fisher in defending of allegations that the companies’ websites were not fully accessible to sight-impaired individuals.

-The New York Post in defense of a race discrimination lawsuit brought by reporters, in which we obtained summary judgment dismissing all claims.
+The New York Post in defending a race discrimination lawsuit brought by two reporters, resulting in summary judgment dismissing all claims.

 Godiva,

-the international chocolate company, against disability discrimination claims based on the alleged inaccessibility of Godiva’s website to sight-impaired individuals.
-Kasowitz favorably settled the matter for Godiva.
+the international chocolate company, in defense of disability discrimination claims alleging inaccessibility of Godiva’s website to sight-impaired individuals.

-Phillips-Van Heusen, a major global apparel maker and retailer, in a pregnancy discrimination claim.
+Phillips-Van Heusen, a major global apparel maker, in a pregnancy discrimination claim.

 Private Equity Compensation and Other Disputes

-Saw Mill Capital in defense of claims for carried interest and other compensation by a former partner, resulting in a complete victory for Saw Mill Capital after a trial.
+Saw Mill Capital in defense of claims for carried interest and other compensation by a former partner, resulting in a complete victory for Saw Mill Capital after a trial and on appeal.

 Senior Managers of Och-Ziff Capital in their dealings with the company’s founding partners and board of directors.